Start, Scale, Sustain

 The super simple, rough, back of the napkin calculation is a gross net of about $5 per pound.

-Most people start roasting part time as a side hustle with a small machine just to figure out the business.
-Part time operation can teach you how to source greens, produce a quality roast, and secure and retain quality accounts.
-Basically it’s a case of finding out what works to generate cash flow and simply doing more of that.
-I’ve spoken to more than one person that started a successful roastery with a $300 Behmor.
+Most people start roasting part-time as a side hustle with a small machine just to figure out the business.
+Part-time operations can teach you how to source greens, produce a quality roast, and secure and retain quality accounts.
+Basically, it’s a case of finding out what works to generate cash flow and simply doing more of that.
+I’ve spoken to more than one person who started a successful roastery with a $300 Behmor.

 If you’ve got the expertise and the accounts already, you either put up or borrow the money to set up shop -somewhere between $30k to $100k for a 10-12 kg based facility depending on the scope of your vision and your checking account balance or credit limit.